Qub3k/subjective-exp-consistency-check/README.md

 of the [p_value_pp_plot_in-depth_tutorial.ipynb](https://nbviewer.jupyter.org/github/Qub3k/subjective-exp-consistency-check/blob/master/p_value_pp_plot_in-depth_tutorial.ipynb) file.

 # Reproducibility
-The secondary purpose of this repository is to provide a mean to reproduce the results presented in [Nawała2020].
+The secondary purpose of this repository is to provide means to reproduce the results presented in [Nawała2020].
 To this end we make available the `reproduce.py` script.
 Its functionality is best explained by its help message.
 ```